kazzkiq/pc-showcase/README.md

 3. Run `npm install`;
 4. Run `npm start` to lift server at **localhost:3333**;
 5. Run `npm build` to build a production version.

+### Delivering to projects.peercoin.net

+A server-side script pulls this git every 30 minutes.
+In order to update the production website, simply deploy changes to `gh-pages` branch and wait until the next server pull.